Kingston, Ontario: Taxi services

-Three taxi services operate in the city.
-Amey's Taxi, Kingston + Amherst Taxi Co., and Modern Taxi Cab Limited.
+Two taxi services operate in the city: Amey's Taxi and Modern City Taxi Cab Limited.
 Additionally, Uber also provides service to customers in the city and is licensed and regulated by Kingston Area Taxi Commission.
 The Uber cars that operate in Kingston are UberX, Uber Comfort, and Uber Green.
-In October 2022, Kingston ranked 4th on Ubers "Nightlife Index" due to its high volume of rides between 10pm and 2am within the city.
+In October 2022, Kingston ranked 4th on Uber's "Nightlife Index" due to the high volume of rides between 10pm and 2am within the city.

 Culture

-Kingston hosts several festivals during the year, including the Kingston WritersFest, Limestone City Blues Festival, the Kingston Canadian Film Festival, Artfest, the Kingston Buskers Rendezvous, Kingston Jazz Festival, the Reelout Queer Film Festival, Feb Fest, the Wolfe Island Music Festival, the Skeleton Park Arts Festival, Kingston Pride and Día de los Muertos Kingston Festival.
+Kingston hosts several festivals during the year, including the Kingston WritersFest, Limestone City Blues Festival (ended 2023), the Kingston Canadian Film Festival, Artfest, Spring Reverb, the Kingston Buskers Rendezvous, Kingston Jazz Festival, the Reelout Queer Film Festival, Feb Fest, the Wolfe Island Music Festival, the Skeleton Park Arts Festival, Kingston Pride, Día de los Muertos Kingston Festival, and The Kick & Push Festival.

 Kingston is home to many artists who work in visual arts, media arts, literature, and a growing number who work in other time-based disciplines such as performance art.
 The contemporary arts scene in particular has two long standing professional non-profit venues in the downtown area, the Agnes Etherington Art Centre (founded 1957), and Modern Fuel Artist-Run Centre (founded 1977).
 Local artists often participate in the exhibition programming of each organization, while each also presents the work of artists from across Canada and around the world – in keeping with their educational mandates.
 Alternative venues for the presentation of exhibition programs in Kingston include the Union Gallery (Queen's University's student art gallery), Verb Gallery, Open Studio 22, the Kingston Arts Council gallery, The Artel: Arts Accommodations and Venue, and the Tett Centre for Creativity and Learning.

-The Kingston WritersFest occurs annually.
+The Kingston WritersFest occurred annually until 2024.
+In 2025, the festival was discontinued due to financial challenges.
 Circle of Wellness hosts Día de los Muertos Kingston Festival which occurs annually on the first Sunday of November.
 For over four decades the Ukrainian Canadian Club of Kingston has hosted the "Lviv, Ukraine" pavilion as part of the Folklore tradition, holding this popular cultural and folk festival annually on the second full weekend in June (at Regiopolis-Notre Dame High School).
 Literary events also happen throughout the year at the Kingston Frontenac Public Library and local bookstores.
 Writers who are or have been residents of Kingston include Steven Heighton, Bronwen Wallace, Helen Humphreys, Michael Ondaatje, Diane Schoemperlen, Michael Crummey, Mark Sinnett, Mary Alice Downie, Robertson Davies, Wayne Grady, Merilyn Simonds, Alec Ross, Jamie Swift and Carolyn Smart.